m12358/arXiv-Paper-Summrizer/README.md

 ## Usage

 Run the `summarize_arXiv_papers` function in your Google Apps Script environment.
-The script will fetch the papers based on your query, summarize them, and send the summaries to the specified email address.
+The script will fetch the papers based on your query, summarize them in Japanese, and send the summaries to the specified email address.

+**Notes:**

+- The summaries are generated in Japanese by default.
+If you want to change the language, modify the `summary_request` variable to your desired language.
+- This script is designed to be run daily using Google Apps Script's scheduling features.
+Set up a time-driven trigger to execute the `summarize_arXiv_papers` function every day at your preferred time.

 ## License